Circuit Technology Center

 Solder plated copper eyelets and an eyelet press to repair damaged plated through holes is generally required.

 It's a fact that far more printed circuit assemblies are damaged during the manufacturing process than they are in the field.
-And even though circuit boards are more complex today than ever before, they are still repairable.
-Ten years ago, boards were much simpler, and repairs were easy; but the assemblies also cost much less.
+And even though circuit boards are more complex today than ever, they are still repairable.
+Ten years ago, boards were much simpler, and repairs were easy, but the assemblies also cost much less.
 Today's printed circuit manufacturers and assemblers are driven by simple economics.
 They must repair damaged circuit boards.
-The primary question is whether to develop and maintain a full repair department in-house or contract the repair.
+The primary question is whether to develop and maintain an in-house full repair department or contract the repair.
 Which choice makes the most sense?

 Note: